beyond-decentralized/AIRport/README.md

 or per repository) of advertisements by paying for usage of AIRport and applications.
 This allows the Apps and AIRport to still fulfill their monetary incentives.
-AIRport can act as either a central fee platform, where it shares advertisement revenue with the Apps or Apps can share their revenue with AIRport.
+AIRport can act as either a central fee platform, where it shares User fee revenue with the Apps, or Apps can share their revenue with AIRport.

 ## Application collaboration<a name="app-collaboration"></a>